-A project is underway to consider amending the city Land Use Code to further diversify uses within neighborhood centers and potentially identify areas that that would encourage 15-minute neighborhoods by allowing retail and service uses to encourage greater levels of walkability.
+A project is underway to amend city codes to further diversify uses within neighborhood centers and potentially identify areas that that would encourage 15-minute neighborhoods by allowing retail and service uses to encourage greater levels of walkability.
 Staff are working to assess options and additional community engagement is expected in 2021.
 More information on the project can be found here: Code Amendment: Use Tables & Standards Phase 2 (bouldercolorado.gov)